lis0x90/tslat/README.md

 2018-09-21 14:43:59,852 DEBUG [main] r.k.u.d.ClasspathScriptLocator - Found: META-INF/dbevolution/accounting/2.sql
 ```

-And we want to see delta between timestamps on each line.
+And we want to see time delta between timestamps on each log line.
 We can estimate performance of each operation on high level, for example.
 Download and run this nifty tool:
 ```console
 $cat server.log | tslat -delta-format "%9d|"